pierrediedhiou/cybersecurity-journey/glossary.md

 authenticity and integrity of a message or document
 - **DSA** — Digital Signature Algorithm, a public-key cryptography algorithm specifically designed for digital signatures
+- **Digest** — Another name for a hash value, the fixed-size output produced by a hash function
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system